tkdgur658/UNet_Attention/README.md

 # Implementation of deep learning framework -- Attention UNet

-The architecture was inspired by U-Net: Convolutional Networks for Biomedical Image Segmentation.
+The architecture was inspired by Attention-guided version of 2D UNet for automatic brain tumor segmentation.

 ## Overview
 This repository contains an unofficial implementation of Attention U-Net using PyTorch.<br/>